Smolensk War: Siege of Smolensk

 Shein began surrender negotiations in January 1634, and by February they were in full swing.
-The Russians finally signed a surrender treaty on 25 February 1634, and on 1 March they vacated their camp.
+The Muscovites finally signed a surrender treaty on 25 February 1634, and on 1 March they vacated their camp.
 (Some scholars, such as Rickard and Black, give the date of 1 March for Shein's capitulation.)
-Under the surrender terms, the Russians had to leave behind most of their artillery but were allowed to retain their banners after a ceremony in which they were laid before King Władysław.
+Under the surrender terms, the Muscovites had to leave behind most of their artillery but were allowed to retain their banners after a ceremony in which they were laid before King Władysław.
 They also had to promise not to engage Commonwealth forces for the next three months.
 Shein's forces numbered around 12,000 at the time of their capitulation, but over 4,000, including most of the foreign contingent, immediately decided to defect to the Commonwealth.

 Other engagements

 Several other towns and fortresses in the region were the site of smaller battles.
 Russian forces captured several significant locations during their advance in 1632, but Nagielski speculates that the delay in the arrival of their main force and artillery at Smolensk caused by this dilution of effort may have cost them the siege and consequently the war.
 In July 1633, the Russians took the towns of Polatsk, Velizh, Usvyat, and Ozerishche.
 Polatsk was the scene of particularly heavy fighting as the Russians captured the city and part of the fortress.
 However, attacks on Vitebsk and Mstsislaw were successfully repulsed.
 Polish forces laid siege to Putivl, but due to the desertion of their Cossack allies they were forced to withdraw.

 In the autumn of 1633, Commonwealth forces retook Dorogobuzh, an important Russian supply point after its capture the year before.
-This setback wrecked Russian plans to send reinforcements to Shein's army, although in any event the Russians did not begin to gather a 5,000-strong army for that purpose until January 1634.
+This setback wrecked Muscovite plans to send reinforcements to Shein's army, although in any event the Russians did not begin to gather a 5,000-strong army for that purpose until January 1634.
 Also that autumn, Grand Crown Hetman Stanisław Koniecpolski defeated an Ottoman incursion in the south of the Commonwealth, freeing his force to lay siege to the Russian town of Sevsk; although Koniecpolski failed to take the fortress, he tied down large Russian forces, preventing them from moving north towards Smolensk.

 After the relief of Smolensk in the spring of 1634, the Commonwealth army moved towards the fortress Belaya.
 However, the siege of Belaya turned to a fiasco although the king manage to capture Vyazma.